eSolutionsTech/kubelake-bdw-2024/docs/workshop.md

 ## Overview:

-This workshop will guide participants through setting up a scalable data pipeline using a combination of Apache NiFi, Spark (through Zeppelin), MinIO,  and Superset.
+This workshop will guide us through setting up a data pipeline using a combination of Apache NiFi, Spark (through Zeppelin), MinIO,  and Superset.

-All component are already installed using K8s, allowing participants to build a complete ETL (Extract, Transform, Load) pipeline.
+All component are already installed using K8s, allowing us to build a complete ETL (Extract, Transform, Load) pipeline.

 We will also model the data using a medallion architecture and group the data into different zones.